dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshoot-policies-in-microsoft-intune.md

 For example, in Windows RT,  on the desktop swipe in from right to open the **Charms** bar and choose  **Settings** &gt; **Control Panel**.
 Select the **User Accounts** applet.
 In the left hand navigation menu, there is a **Reset Security Policies** link at the bottom.
 Choose it and then choose the **Reset Policies** button.
 Other MDM devices, such as Android, Windows Phone 8.1 and later, and iOS, may need to be retired and re-enrolled back into the service for you to be able to apply a  less restrictive policy.

-## Android devices do not force Security Policy Changes without end user Acceptance
-Android MDM does not allow the service to force initial policy changes on devices as other platforms allow.
-This is due to Android functionality, and is not related to the Intune service.
-Android devices will prompt the end user via the notification window of the related policy change (i.e. Password, Encryption, etc.).
-The end user must respond to the prompt and once accepted the policy should be applied.

 ## Unable to create policy or enroll clients if the company name contains special characters
 **Issue:** You can't create policy or enroll clients.